This topic explains how to configure deployment settings for Virtualize servers—and for the virtual assets deployed upon them.

 You can configure additional settings (for example, startup, authentication, and CTP notification options) from the Preferences panel as described in Server Settings.

 Be sure to deploy the Virtualize server in a secure manner.
 The Virtualize server hosts web services that can be used to manage virtual assets.
 This means that any host with network access to the Virtualize server can add, modify, or remove virtual assets hosted by that Virtualize server

 We generally recommended that you deploy the Virtualize server on a trusted network.
 A proxy server or gateway could also be used in front of the Virtualize server to add layers of security other than what is provided by the Virtualize server.

 The Virtualize server's HTTPS port (9443) should be used when sending login credentials.

-Take extra caution when deploying a Virtualize server on an untrusted network, such as the Internet.
+Extra caution should be taken if deploying a Virtualize server on an untrusted network such as the Internet.
 We recommend that you use a firewall to block unacceptable access (such as restricting access by IP addresses).
 A proxy server or gateway could also be used in front of the Virtualize server to add authentication, filtering, and logging.

 Configuring SSL (HTTPS) for the Virtualize Server

 When the AUT within an environment uses SSL to connect to a dependency that needs to be virtualized, there are several options: